-The tin mineral casseterite is mainly found in Southeastern Asia countries, such as Malaysia, Thailand, Indonesia, Bolivia and Nigeria.
+The tin mineral cassiterite is mainly found in Southeastern Asia countries, such as Malaysia, Thailand, Indonesia, Bolivia and Nigeria.
 Bolivia’s Huanuni Tin Mine was discovered by accident and was the world’s largest underground mine for tin from the late 1940s through the end of the 20th century.
 Still today, thousands of miners in Bolivia go underground on a daily basis.
-Although the aforementioned tin mining sources are also major producers in the tin industry, other countries produce on a smaller scale from deposits found in Australia, Canada, England, Spain and Japan.
+Although the aforementioned tin mining sources are also major producers in the tin industry, other countries produce on a smaller scale from deposits found in Australia, Canada, England, Spain, and Japan.

-Tin is extracted by roasting the mineral casseterite with carbon in a furnace to approximately 2500 degrees Fahrenheit.
+Tin is extracted by roasting the mineral cassiterite with carbon in a furnace to approximately 2500 degrees Fahrenheit.
 The next step involves leaching with acid or water solutions to remove impurities.
 Electrostatic or magnetic separation helps to remove any heavy metal impurities.
-Compared to the processes used in the past, today’s advanced technology allows the industry to produce 10 times more tin.
+Compared to the processes used in the past, today’s advanced technology allows the industry to produce ten times more tin.
 General Kinematics’ vibratory equipment innovation has made them a leader in the production of mining equipment for more than 45 years.
-A great many of the challenges faced by miners can be solved with the use of top quality vibratory equipment.
+A great many of the challenges faced by miners can be solved with the use of top-quality vibratory equipment.
 With a proven track record in 35 countries, General Kinematics is making their mark on the future of tin mining.

 See our complete mining series: